assert-justice/dharma_buns_site/README.md

 I'll list the functions to implement in order.
 You don't have to organize the code this way to make a functional site but note how everything is broken down logically so each function is responsible for just one thing.

+To begin clone the project and edit it with, well, whatever you want but probably VS Code.

 While building your site you can check the deployed version [here](https://assert-justice.github.io/dharma_buns_site/) to see how it works in practice.
 You can even check the source code if you're a cheating cheater who cheats ;)

 ## Main